thoughtspot/thoughtspot.github.io/_release/notes.md

 permalink: /:collection/:path.html
 ---

-ThoughtSpot 7 Cloud July version (ts7.jul.cl) is now available.
+ThoughtSpot 7 Cloud August version (ts7.aug.cl) is now available.

 These release notes include information about new and enhanced features.